softwx/SoftWx.Numerics/README.md

 ##### C# library of math extensions to .Net numeric types
 NuGet package at (coming soon)

-Currently contains bit fiddling, and base 2 math methods for the 8 built-in integer types (byte, sbyte, ushort, short, uint, int, ulong, and long).
+Currently contains bit fiddling, base 2 math, general math, and prime number math methods for the 8 built-in integer types (byte, sbyte, ushort, short, uint, int, ulong, and long), and the SoftWx.Numerics.UInt128 type.
-Soon will add in prime number related functions (deterministic Miller Rabin) described in series of blog posts starting with (http://blog.softwx.net/2013/05/miller-rabin-primality-test-in-c.html).
+Next, will be adding in prime number related functions (deterministic Miller Rabin) described in series of blog posts starting with (http://blog.softwx.net/2013/05/miller-rabin-primality-test-in-c.html).
 This github library is meant to replace the code that went with those blog posts.

 This is currently a work in progress.
-Still to do: add unit test for new stuff, complete implementation of UInt128, add Miller Rabin prime methods, with new speed optimizations made after the code was posted the blog post mentioned above.
+Still to do: add unit tests for UInt128, add to implementation of UInt128, and add Miller Rabin prime methods, with new speed optimizations made after the code was posted the blog post mentioned above.

 Classes:
 * BitMath - optimized bit fiddling methods for integer types